lchop/Cpp_guide/README.md

  **********

 ### Lambdas
 Anonymous functions.
-Using a function without declaring it forma
+Using a function without declaring it formally.
+When we have a fonction pointer, we can use a lambda.
+A lambda is a way to define a function witout declaring a functi